gerardtorrats/gerardtorratsespinosa.github.io/content/research/chapter-2020-preservation/index.md

 ---
 title: "How Can Historic Preservation Be More Inclusive?"
 Journal: "Preservation and Social Inclusion"
+id: research
+date: "2010-01-01" # Subtract 10 years to the date so that they don't show up in recent publications
 YearCoauthors: "2020 (with Ingrid Ellen and Brian McCabe)"
-date: "2010-01-01" # Subtract 10 years to the date so that they don't show up in recent publications
-id: research
-type: pages
-sidebar: true

 linkType: external  # internal  or external
 permalinks: https://www.arch.columbia.edu/books/catalog/503-preservation-and-social-inclusion